B16B1RD/dockerfiles/alpine-anaconda3/README.md

 # alpine-anaconda3 / Dockerfile

-This Dockerfile is a file for building a Python environment with Anaconda3 on Alpine Linux.
+This Dockerfile builds a Python environment using [Anaconda 3](https://www.continuum.io/) on Alpine Linux.

+It is made on the premise of using with Jupyter Notebook.
+I also make IRuby usable.
+For IRuby related, the following package is also included.

+* pry
+* pry-doc
+* awesome_print
+* gnuplot
+* rubyvis
+* nyaplot

 ## Requirements